kriomentos/roguelike-tcod/README.md

 - Another generator for dungeons Rogue style
   - Rework room connecting method
   - Add generators for features
-  - Add loot (basic are in, needs more work)
+  - Add loot (basics are in, needs more work)
 - Stats system (more complicated one)
 - Saving and loading
 - Interface (barebones for now)
-- Inventory and items (add to player, now for enemies)
+- Inventory and items (added to player)
+  - Add inventory to enemies with drops on death
 - Overworld map with points for caves/dungeons
 - More AI types
 - Graphical tiles